sap-tutorials/Tutorials/tutorials/cp-aibus-dc-swagger-ui/cp-aibus-dc-swagger-ui.md

 Once you click the button, several input fields show up:

-  1. In the field `document`, upload the PDF document you want to classify.
+  1. In the field `document`, upload the document you want to classify.

   2. The field `parameters` should be empty.
 In case the field has any pre-filled content, go ahead and delete it.